 - A randomized lottery is used when qualified applicants exceed available seats.

-- Qualified applicants are randomly selected and offered a seat or placed on a waitlist.
+- Only qualified applicants are randomly selected and offered a seat or placed on a waitlist.

 - Lottery selection order: